 On Windows servers, the certificate may be referenced either as a PKCS12 file stored in the file system or may be place either in the local machine's personal store (My), or, if you opt to run the Universal Orchestrator service as a domain service account rather than the default of Network Service, in the personal store of the Universal Orchestrator service account user.
 If you opt to place the certificate in the local machine store, you need to grant the service account under which the Universal Orchestrator service will run (including Network Service if you will use this option) read permissions to the private key of the certificate.
-If you opt to place the certificate in the personal store of the Universal Orchestrator service account user, it also needs to be placed in the personal store of the user running the installation for the duration of the installation to allow it to be read during initial configuration.
+If you opt to place the certificate in the personal store of the user running the installation for the duration of the installation to allow it to be read during initial configuration.
 It may be removed from the installing user's store after installation is complete.